 The study is focused on understanding how traditional gender roles influence a child’s play

-The report showed that 59% of parents say they encourage their sons to build with LEGO
+The report showed that 59 per cent of parents say they encourage their sons to build with LEGO

-bricks compared to 48% of parents who encourage their daughters.
+bricks compared to 48 per cent of parents who encourage their daughters.

 The report points out “that girls are more confident than boys to engage in a variety of play

 and creative activities” with girls being less likely to believe that activities are limited to one